 Touch Up Paint

 If this is your first time touching up your car, this task might seem daunting and potentially the most expensive of any of these fixes on this list.
 If you’re still reading, you’ll be happy to know that touching up your car’s paint doesn’t have to cost an arm and a leg.
 Buy a bottle of touch-up paint online or from your local dealership.
 These bottles usually only run you $20 or so each.
 (Make sure you triple-check that you’re buying the right color!)

 Watch a YouTube video on properly touching up scratches and discoloration on your vehicle.
 Painting your car is not the same as painting a wall or a canvas.
 With a little focus, you’ll have those problem areas spiffed up quickly.
 Of course, you can always take your car to an auto body shop for a professional paint job.
 It will cost you at least several hundred dollars — an investment we recommend making only for higher-priced sales.

 Learn More and Ship Your Car With Our Team at Direct Express Auto Transport

 When you get these fixes done and are ready to sell your spiffy, new-looking car for the highest possible value, consider widening your selling radius to reach more potential buyers.
 You never know who may be interested in your car several states away.
-If you do end up selling to an out-of-state buyer, make sure you are shipping your car with a reliable auto transportation company.
+If you sell to an out-of-state buyer, ensure you are shipping your vehicle with a reliable auto transport company.
 Our experts here at Direct Express Auto Transport have been leading the industry in safe, reliable, and affordable car shipping for several decades.
-Get an online quote from us in seconds with our Original Auto Transport Quote Calculator and complete your sale with our trusted team today!
-Want to learn more about our shipping services?
-Need extra information on things to do before selling your car?
-Contact us to speak with a member of our team today!
+Get an online quote from us in seconds with our Original Auto Transport Quote Calculator, and complete your sale with our trusted team today!